Kingxukai/linux/Documentation/trace/boottime-trace.rst

 The instance node also accepts event nodes so that each instance can customize its event tracing.

-With the trigger action and kprobes, you can trace function-graph while a function is called.
+With the woke trigger action and kprobes, you can trace function-graph while a function is called.
 For example, this will trace all function calls in the pci_proc_init()::